parcel-bundler/website/src/getting-started/plugin-config.md

 Contrary to what this page's title might suggest, this is not about configuring individual plugins, but how to tell Parcel which plugin is responsible for (among others) which file type(s).
 {% endnote %}

 Parcel is designed to be very modular, `@parcel/core` itself is (almost) not specific to bundling Javascript or Webpages.
-To actually specify the behaviour, there are diffent plugins (see [Plugin System](</plugin-system/#list-of-plugin-types-with-a-brief-description-(in-a-somewhat-correct-order)>) for an overview).
+To actually specify the behaviour, there are diffent plugins (see [Plugin System](/plugin-system/)).

 ### `.parcelrc`